nnethercote/perf-book/src/heap-allocations.md

 # Heap Allocations

 Heap allocations are moderately expensive.
-The exact details depend on allocator is in use, but each allocation (and deallocation) typically involves acquiring a global lock, doing some non-trivial data structure manipulation, and possibly executing a system call.
+The exact details depend on which allocator is in use, but each allocation (and deallocation) typically involves acquiring a global lock, doing some non-trivial data structure manipulation, and possibly executing a system call.
 Small allocations are not necessarily